semwaqas/image-quality-score/README.md

 | color\_std\_dev | 0.15   | 100                          |
 | entropy          | 0.1    | 8.0                          |

 Each metric is normalized by dividing its value by the corresponding `max_value` (and clamped to 1.0).
-This ensures that all metrics contribute equally to the final score, regardless of their original scales.

 ## Notes